Jim Hogg: Early years

 Hogg was born in Cherokee County, Texas.
 His parents, Joseph L. Hogg and Lucanda McMath had moved to Texas in late 1836.
 During the Civil War, his father served as a brigadier general in the Confederate States Army.
 Joseph Hogg died in 1862, and Lucanda died the following year.
 Hogg and his two brothers were raised by their sister, Frances.
 The family had little money, and Hogg received only a basic education before being asked to go to work.

 In 1866, Hogg went to Tuscaloosa, Alabama, to study.
 Upon returning to Texas, he became a printer's devil at the Rusk Chronicle.
 In 1867, Hogg walked from East Texas to Cleburne, where he found a job with the Cleburne Chronicle.
 Soon after his arrival the building which housed the Cleburne Chronicle burned down, and Hogg returned to East Texas.
 For the next several years he worked as a farmhand and studied law.
 He later ran the Longview News and founded the Quitman News.
+His practice as a newspaperman trained Hogg not just in the area of writing but also oration in addition to political insights.
+Particularly, he learned debating through discussions with veteran reporters in newspaper offices.

 Public service

 In 1873, Hogg was named Justice of the Peace at Quitman.
-The following year he married Sarah Ann Stinson.
-They had four children, William Clifford (1875), Ima (1882), Michael (1885), and Thomas Elijah (1887).
+On April 22, 1874, he married Sarah Ann Stinson.
+The couple settled a frame houyse in Quitman, where their first child, William Clifford, was born in 1875.
+They had three other children, Ima (1882), Michael (1885), and Thomas Elijah (1887).
 Ima was named for the heroine of the poem The Fate of Marvin, written by Hogg's older brother Tom in 1873.
 Although legend states that the Hoggs also had a daughter named Ura, that allegation is false.

 In 1876, he was defeated by John S. Griffith for a seat in the Texas legislature.
+He was also admitted to the bar in the same year.
 He returned to public service in 1878 when he was elected Wood County's attorney, and he went on to serve from 1880 to 1884 as Texas' seventh district's attorney.

 Hogg was one of the men responsible for making Smith County a Democratic stronghold during the 1884 national elections, as he helped convince the black vote for the Democratic party.
 Although encouraged to run for a seat in the United States Congress, Hogg declined and practiced law in Tyler.